 This gentleman from the Urban League, this letter from him says, "I have been informally advised that several other municipalities may be going this route."
 Absolutely nothing concrete.

-Imalso heard the statement that tonight is a show down.
+show down.
 I think that's a pretty damn poor label to put on something so important as this.
 I have people calling my home who I can't reveal.
 They can't do construction work.
 Contractors have hundreds of thousands tied up.
-They can't sell a house.
-This is a very small example of what can be done to this Borough.
+They can't sell a house. is a very small example of what can be done to this Borough.